 Descriptive research is a useful method of gathering information about rare phenomena that could not be reproduced in a laboratory or about subjects that are not well understood.

 Descriptive research has the advantage of studying individuals in their natural environment, free from the influence of an experiment's artificial construct.

 The most common type of descriptive research is the case study, which provides an in-depth analysis of a specific person, group, or phenomenon.
 While their findings cannot be generalized to the overall population, case studies can provide important information for future research.

 A tentative conjecture explaining an observation, phenomenon, or scientific problem that can be tested by further observation and/or experimentation.

 Research studies that do not test specific relationships between variables are called descriptive studies.
-These methods are used to describe general or specific behaviors and attributes that are observed and measured.
+These studies are used to describe general or specific behaviors and attributes that are observed and measured.
 In the early stages of research it might be difficult to form a hypothesis, especially when there is not any existing literature in the area.
 In these situations designing an experiment would be premature, as the question of interest is not yet clearly defined as a hypothesis.
-Often a researcher will begin with a non-experimental approach, such as a descriptive study, to gain more information about the topic, before designing an experiment to address a hypothesis.
+Often a researcher will begin with a non-experimental approach, such as a descriptive study, to gather more information about the topic before designing an experiment or correlational study to address a specific hypothesis.

-One very important kind of descriptive research in psychology is the case study.
-A case study is an in-depth analysis of a person, group, or phenomenon.
-Case studies cannot be generalized to the overall population (as in an experiment) nor provide predictive power (as in correlational research).
-They do not allow researchers to identify cause and effect relationships, nor test hypotheses.
-They can, however, provide extensive information for the development of new hypotheses for future testing, and provide information about a rare or otherwise hard to study event or condition.
+One important kind of descriptive research in psychology is the case study, which uses interviews, observation, or records to gain an in-depth understanding of a single person, group, or phenomenon.
+Although case studies cannot be generalized to the overall population (as can experimental research), nor can they provide predictive power (as can correlational research), they can provide extensive information for the development of new hypotheses for future testing and provide information about a rare or otherwise difficult-to-study event or condition.